schroeder-g/schroeder-g/README.md

 Skills:

-- blue chip web design with React.js, Redux, and GSAP 👨‍💻
+- blue chip web design with TypeScript, React, & Next 👨‍💻
-- RDBM with Java, Spring, JPA, Maven, & PostgresQL 💾
+- RDBM with Java Spring & Maven / Express, GraphQL & MongoDB 💾
-- Data visualization with R and D3 📊
+- Data visualization with D3 and pandas 📊
-- Deployment with AWS, Heroku, and Big Query 🚀
+- Deployment with AWS, Heroku, and Firebase 🚀
-- VR development with Unity 😎

 -----